snyk-workshops/AI-ConferenceBooking/README.md

 ```
 // lowercase the input
-// use a query with named parameters
+// create a native query using named parameters to search for talks joined with the person table with the input in the description, title or speaker username
 // set the parameter
 // return the result of the query
 ```